 Grease Buildup

-- Hot Water and Degreasers: Hot water combined with a chemical degreaser can work wonders when paired with the right piece of equipment, like a rotary scrubber.
-The heat from the water helps to soften the grease, while the degreaser breaks it down, allowing for easy removal.
+- Hot Water and Degreasers: Hot water combined with a chemical degreaser can work wonders when paired with the right equipment, like a rotary scrubber.
+The heat from the water helps to soften the grease while the degreaser breaks it down, allowing for easy removal.

 Protein Soils

-- Soapy Water and Cleaning Supplies: Proteins from food spills require a combination of soapy water and elbow grease.
-It’s important to use a grout brush or floor scrubber to tackle these effectively.
-Protein soils can be challenging because they tend to stick to surfaces, requiring physical scrubbing to break them down.
+- Soapy Water and Cleaning Supplies: Proteins from food spills require soapy water and elbow grease.
+A grout brush or floor scrubber is essential to tackle these effectively.
+Protein soils can be challenging because they stick to surfaces, requiring physical scrubbing to break them down.

 - Routine Maintenance: Regular cleaning with a neutral cleaner can help prevent protein soils from becoming a significant problem.
-Establishing a preventive maintenance plan ensures that these types of spills are addressed promptly.
+Establishing a preventive maintenance plan ensures that these spills are addressed promptly.

 Mineral Deposits

 - Phosphoric Acid and Grout Cleaner: Mineral deposits often accumulate in grout lines and around kitchen equipment due to hard water usage.
 Acidic cleaners, particularly phosphoric acid, can remove these effectively.
-Mineral deposits not only look unsightly but can also harbor bacteria and create slip hazards if not properly addressed.
+Mineral deposits look unsightly and can harbor bacteria and create slip hazards if not adequately addressed.

 - Grout Lines: Grout lines can be particularly challenging to clean because they tend to absorb dirt and grime.
-Using a specialized grout cleaner along with a grout brush helps to ensure that grout lines are thoroughly cleaned and sanitized.
+Using a specialized grout cleaner and a grout brush helps ensure that grout lines are thoroughly cleaned and sanitized.

 Types of Acids Used in Floor Cleaning

-Different acids have different roles, especially when it comes to restaurant floor cleaning.
-Let’s dive into some of the acids that are most commonly used.
+Different acids have different roles, especially regarding restaurant floor cleaning.
+Let’s examine some of the most commonly used acids.

 High Acid Cleaners (e.g., High Acid Cleaner FP®)